Duality theorems for \'etale gerbes on orbifolds: Introduction

 It is known that for Calabi-Yau target spaces the Gromov-Witten theory may be understood as the mathematical version of a topological twist of a conformal field theory called non-linear sigma model.
 Since the original physics conjecture on the duality of \'etale gerbes concerns the equivalence of conformal field theories, it is very natural to consider the claim {\bf ($\star$)} in the context of Gromov-Witten theory.

-Let $\Y$ be a $G$-gerbe over a compact symplectic orbifold $\B$ and $(\widehat{\Y},c)$ be its dual pair.
-The claim {\bf ($\star$)} in the context of Gromov-Witten theory is naturally formulated in the following: \begin{conjecture} There is an equality of generating functions after suitable changes of variables. \end{conjecture}

-One can also formulate an analogue of Conjecture \ref{intro:dual_GW} for the {\em ancestor potentials} (see, e.g, \cite[Section 5]{givental_quantization} for the definition of ancestor potential).
-In order for Conjecture \ref{intro:dual_GW} to possibly be true, it is necessary that the cohomology groups $H_{CR}^\bullet(\Y,\com)$ and $H_{orb}^\bullet(\widehat{\Y},c,\complex)$ be isomorphic.
+Let $\Y$ be a $G$-gerbe over a compact symplectic orbifold $\B$ and $(\widehat{\Y},c)$ its dual pair.
+The claim {\bf ($\star$)} in the context of Gromov-Witten theory is naturally formulated in the following: \begin{conjecture} The generating functions $\D_\Y$ and $\D_{\widehat{\Y}, c}$ are equal after suitable changes of variables. \end{conjecture} One can also formulate an analogue of Conjecture \ref{intro:dual_GW} for the {\em ancestor potentials} (see, e.g, \cite[Sec.
+5]{givental_quantization} for the definition of ancestor potential).
+In order for Conjecture \ref{intro:dual_GW} to possibly be true, it is necessary that the cohomology groups $H_{{\rm CR}}^\bullet(\Y,\com)$ and $H_{orb}^\bullet(\widehat{\Y},c,\complex)$ be isomorphic.
 Therefore, Theorem \ref{Intro:thm:iso-coh-ring} provides the first step towards an approach to Conjecture \ref{intro:dual_GW} in general.

-So far, progress on Conjecture \ref{intro:dual_GW} has been focused on explicit classes of gerbes, all of which have trivial bands.
-Conjecture \ref{intro:dual_GW} has been verified for trivial gerbes \cite{ajt1} and for certain gerbes over $\mathbb{P}^1$-orbifolds \cite{johnson}.
-A version of Conjecture \ref{intro:dual_GW} for genus $0$ Gromov-Witten theory has also been proven for root gerbes over complex projective manifolds \cite{ajt2}.
+So far, progress on Conjecture \ref{intro:dual_GW} has been focused on explicit classes of gerbes, all of which have trivial bands\footnote{We say that a $G$-gerbe $\Y\to \B$ has a {\em trivial band} if the $Out(G)$-bundle $\overline{\Y}\to \B$ admits a section (hence is trivialized by this section).}.
+Conjecture \ref{intro:dual_GW} has been verified for trivial gerbes \cite{ajt1}, for certain gerbes over $\mathbb{P}^1$-orbifolds \cite{johnson}, and for root gerbes over complex projective manifolds \cite{ajt2}, \cite{ajt2.5}.
 The case of toric gerbes is treated in \cite{ajt3}.
 All these works use very different methods.